TosbackCgusBridge-Bot/CGUs-versions/Macys/Privacy Policy.md

         *   *   "NO MAIL OFFERS" (if you don't want to receive offers by mail)
             *   "NO PHONE OFFERS" (if you don't want to receive offers by phone). or
             *   "NO PHONE OR MAIL OFFERS" (if you don't want to receive either)
-    *   By phone at 1.888.529.2254.
+    *   By phone at 1-888-529-2254

-Note: Because listings often are prepared well in advance (12-16 weeks, in many cases) you may continue to receive some offers after you send us your request.
+Note: Because mailings often are prepared well in advance (12-16 weeks, in many cases) you may, for a period of time, continue to receive some offers after you send us your request.

 Third Party Sharing: If you prefer that we not disclose your information to third parties for marketing purposes, you can: